SoMind/SoMind/index.md

 ## Welcome to the Society of Mind Software Project

-This page documents where the various parts of the project are hosted and what access is required to be granted to use each resource.
+This page documents where the various parts of the project are hosted or supported from.

 ### Links